BLOG HOME | OCTOBER 17, 2017 (Revised July 2021)

 Switch to DuckDuckGo for search.

 Mozilla has recently announced the development of a brand new version of Firefox called Quantum.
-We’ve been running the beta for a while and have been blown away by the speed, technology and new interface.
-Firefox also has excellent developer tools for those testing or developing web sites – something close to our heart.
+I’ve been running the beta for a while and have been blown away by the speed, technology and new interface.
+Firefox also has excellent developer tools for those testing or developing web sites – something close to my heart.

-It’s refreshing to see a powerful new Firefox that adds some good competition to Google Chrome.
+It’s refreshing to see a powerful new Firefox and the Brave Browser that adds some good competition to Google Chrome.
 You can download the beta or wait until November to download the final release.

 So, maybe you’re ready to ditch some of Google’s ecosystem and try something else.
 Or maybe you want to expand your internet arsenal of tools.
 DuckDuckGo and Firefox make an excellent combination that provides search without tracking and a browser made by a company that values community.